Leyofficial/LinguaSwap/README.md

 Join LinguaSwap and discover the joy of learning languages in an interactive and supportive online community.
 Expand your horizons, connect with different cultures, and master a new language.

-Stack : TypeScript, JavaScript, React, Vite, Web Sockets (Socket.IO), Axios, React Hooks, Redux, Thunk, React Icons, React Selector, Node.js, Express, Mongodb , MUI, AntD, SCSS, and Router (DOM), 🗂️
+<b>Stack : TypeScript, JavaScript, React, Vite, Web Sockets (Socket.IO), Axios, React Hooks, Redux, Thunk, React Icons, React Selector, Node.js, Express, Mongodb , MUI, AntD, SCSS, and Router (DOM)  🗂️ </b>

 The project was carried out for a greater understanding of the above mentioned technologies and to use them on an ongoing basis!